The Jews of Belarus: From the Pale of Settlement to the USSR and Beyond

 Choose your contribution amount

-10% of the profits will be donated to the The Together Plan, a small charity with a big vision - to put Jewish Belarus back on the world map and help isolated Jewish communities find their voice and learn skills for self-development.
+With your contribution you will also be donating to the The Together Plan, a small charity with a big vision - to put Jewish Belarus back on the world map and help isolated Jewish communities find their voice and learn skills for self-development.